 Parts of our technology, techniques and proprietary compounds and potential drug candidates, including those which are or may be in-licensed, may be found to infringe patents owned by or granted to others.
+On January 26, 2011, Novartis Vaccines & Diagnostics, Inc. (Novartis) filed a civil action against us and other biopharmaceuticals companies claiming willful infringement by us of its patent.
+If it is finally determined that we infringe the Novartis patent, we may be required to pay royalties to Novartis on sales of Soliris regarding certain manufacturing technology.
+Although we do not believe that the manufacture of Soliris infringes a valid patent claim owned by Novartis, we cannot guarantee that we will be successful in defending against such action.
 We previously reported that three civil actions were filed against us relating to the commercialization of Soliris and the intellectual property rights of third parties.
-Each of these cases was resolved in 2008, however, additional third parties may claim that the manufacture, use or sale of Soliris or other drugs under development infringes patents owned or granted to such third parties.
-We are aware of broad patents owned by others relating to the manufacture, use and sale of recombinant humanized antibodies, recombinant human antibodies, and recombinant human single chain antibodies.
-In addition to the actions described above, we have received notices from the owners of some of these patents owned by third parties that might be claimed by such third parties to be infringed by the development and commercialization of Soliris and some of our drug candidates.
-In respect to some of these patents, we have obtained licenses, or expect to obtain licenses.
-However, with regard to such other patents, we have determined in our judgment that:
+Each of these cases was resolved in 2008.
+In addition to Novartis, other third parties may claim that the manufacture, use or sale of Soliris or other drugs under development infringes patents owned or granted to such third parties.
+We are aware of broad patents owned by others relating to the manufacture, use and sale of recombinant humanized antibodies, recombinant human single chain antibodies.
+Soliris and many of our product candidates are genetically engineered antibodies, including recombinant humanized antibodies, recombinant human antibodies, or recombinant human single chain antibodies.
+In addition to the actions described above, we have received notices from the owners of some of these patents claiming that their patents may be infringed by the development, manufacture or sale of Soliris or some of our drug candidates.
+We are also aware of other patents owned by third parties that might be claimed by such third parties to be infringed by the development and commercialization of Soliris and some of our drug candidates.
+In respect to some of these patents, we have obtained licenses, or

-- Soliris and our product candidates do not infringe the patents; - the patents are not valid; or - we have identified and tested or are testing various modifications that we believe should not infringe the patents and which should permit commercialization of our product candidates.
+- · Soliris and our product candidates do not infringe the patents; - · the patents are not valid; or - we have identified and tested or are testing various modifications that we believe should not infringe the patents and which should permit commercialization of our product candidates.

 Any holder of these patents or other patents covering similar technology could sue us for damages and seek to prevent us from manufacturing, selling or developing our drugs.
 Legal disputes can be costly and time consuming to defend.
 If we cannot successfully defend against any future actions or conflicts, if they arise, we may incur substantial legal costs and may be liable for damages, be required to obtain costly licenses or need to stop manufacturing, using or selling Soliris, which would adversely affect our business.
+We may seek to obtain a license prior to or during legal actions in order to reduce further costs and the risk of a court determination that our product infringes the third party's patents.
 A required license may be costly or may not be available on acceptable terms, if at all.
 A costly license, or inability to obtain a necessary license, could have a material adverse effect on our business.